udaygirish/interview_challenge_sufadv/README.md

 ## Dataset:

 The dataset contains 3 demonstrations of us puppeting the robot to pick up objects.
-It's is in zarr format and is structured as follows:
+It's is in the [zarr](https://zarr.readthedocs.io/en/stable/) format and is structured as follows:

 ```
 data/